Solar radiation modification: Decisions whether to use

 Another common concern with SRM is that, because its high leverage, low apparent direct costs (at least of SAI), and technical feasibility as well as issues of power and jurisdiction suggest that uni- or minilateral use is possible, without international agreement or sufficient understanding of its expected effects.
 A key issue is under what governance regime(s) the use could be controlled, monitored, and supervised.
 Yet leaders of countries and other actors may disagree as to whether, how, and to what degree SRM be used.
 This could result in suboptimal deployments and create international tensions, especially if local harms were perceived.
 Experts diverge on whether uni- or minilateral use is likely and whether effective governance would be feasible and on whether nonstate actors could deploy SRM at a significant scale.

 This is further complicated in two important ways.
 First, since SRM technologies are still emerging, there is a concern that premature regulations might be either "too restrictive or too permissive," failing to adapt adequately to future political, technological, or geophysical developments.
 Second, because international law is generally consensual, any governance regime would need to particularly engage and secure cooperation from countries that perceive themselves as potential users of SRM.

 Termination

-If SRM were masking significant warming and abruptly ceased without resumption within a short period (roughly a year), the climate would rapidly warm toward levels that would have existed without SRM, a phenomenon sometimes call "termination shock."
+If SRM were masking significant warming and abruptly ceased without resumption within a short period (roughly a year), the climate would rapidly warm toward levels that would have existed without SRM, a phenomenon sometimes called "termination shock."
 A sudden and sustained termination of SRM in a world of atmospheric high greenhouse-gas concentrations would trigger rapid global temperature rise, intensified precipitation changes, sea level rise, land drying, weakened carbon sinks, and accelerated CO_{2} accumulation.
 The IPCC notes that a gradual phase-out of SRM combined with mitigation would reduce the impacts of SRM's termination.
 Furthermore, some scholars argue that this risk might be manageable, as states would have strong incentives to resume deployment if necessary, and maintaining backup SRM infrastructure could enhance system resilience and provide a buffer against abrupt cessation.